 - What are the risks?

 As part of a brand being more human, do not forget to establish and nurture emotional connections with your customers.
 According to the same report by Accenture, 64% of consumers find brands that actively communicate their purpose more attractive.
 Knowing when to say ‘I’m sorry’ is also seen as equally important.
 36% of consumers have interacted with brands that lied about what they stood for.
-However, of these 36%, 42% of them will give the company a second chance if they publically apologize.
+However, of this 36%, 42% of them will give the company a second chance if they publically apologize.

 Communication is key.
 Relationships take work and this applies to your brand’s relationship with the customer.
 Winning global brands know that this is effortful and will take great pains to identify as a local brand through cross-cultural marketing and localisation efforts in order to personalise their message.

-A fun example of how a brand speaks to human experience is Taco Bell.
+A fun example of how a brand speaks to the human experience is Taco Bell.
 They showed authenticity in action by showing their millennial consumers that they understand their world.
 For instance, they campaigned for a taco-shaped emoji, gathered 33,000 signatures and won.
 You have them to thank for visually expressing your late-night taco cravings to your friends.

 Standing for everything means standing for nothing